pybind/pybind11/docs/advanced.rst

     }

-Importantly, pybind11 is made aware of the trampoline trampoline helper class by specifying it as the *third* template argument to :class:`class_`.
-The second argument with the unique pointer is simply the default holder type used by pybind11.
+Importantly, pybind11 is made aware of the trampoline trampoline helper class by specifying it as an extra template argument to :class:`class_`.
+(This can also be combined with other template arguments such as a custom holder type;
+the order of template types does not matter).
 Following this, we are able to define a constructor as usual.

 Note, however, that the above is sufficient for allowing python classes to extend ``Animal``, but not ``Dog``: see ref:`virtual_and_inheritance` for the